-Latin American Contemporary Art Projects (LaCa), 1429 Bryant Street, in the heart of the revitalized FreeMoreWest neighborhood, Charlotte.
-Through Feb.
-7 - "Mujeres," featuring 14 works by famous Mexican artist Rufino Tamayo (1899-1991).
-The exhibition features color lithographs signed by the artist, and which explore Tamayo's portrayal of women in the most carnal and sacred sense.
+Latin American Contemporary Art Projects (LaCa), 1429 Bryant Street, in the heart of the revitalized FreeMoreWest neighborhood.
+Charlotte.
 Ongoing - LaCa Projects is a platform dedicated to the presentation, development, and promotion of Latin American art and culture within the United States.
 The gallery encourages cross-cultural dialogue by representing a small group of influential and thought-provoking contemporary, emerging and mid-career artists, as well as exhibiting a broader range of work by established and Master Latin American artists.
-The gallery, which has expertise in a number of different art media with a significant focus on paintings, will also be part of a larger planned expansion that includes open artist studios and a dining concept.
+The gallery, which has expertise in a number of different art media with a significant focus or paintings, will also be part of a larger planned expansion that includes open artist studios and a dining concept.
 Hours: Mon.-Fri., 1-5pm or by appt.
-Contact: Neely Verano at (neely@lacaprojects. com) or call 704/609-8487.
+Contact: Neely Verano at (neely@ lacaprojects.com) or call 704/609-8487.